Underground blues

 Relabeling

-Since it has become part of my daily life I would like to describe once again my thoughts about copbsjobing with bullshit labor.
+Since it has become part of my daily life I would like to describe once again my thoughts about coping with bullshit labor.
 Bullshit jobs, to me, are characterized by a complete lack of meaning.
 No matter how hard you try, you can’t discern a core of value in a bullshit job, and this is after you have discussed the idea that ‘meaning is subjective anyway’.

 They are something else than nasty tasks you don’t like to perform, such as, say, garbage collecting.
 If you are employed in such a profession, you probably know it has a purpose.
 The world would be worse off without garbage collectors, a glance at strikes in Napoli will reassure you.
 The same argument could be made for miners, soldiers, factory workers to the extent that they are able to choose their profession freely.